 Adults: The usual starting dose is 5 mg or 10 mg once a day.

 High Blood Pressure

-What are possible food and drug interactions associated with Demadex?If Demadex is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Demadex with the following: aspirin, certain antibiotics (such as gentamicin), cholestyramine, digoxin, ethacrynic acid, lithium, nonsteroidal anti-inflammatory drugs (NSAIDs) (such as indomethacin), probenecid, or spironolactone.
+What are the possible food and drug interactions associated with this medication?If Demadex is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Demadex with the following: aspirin, certain antibiotics (such as gentamicin), cholestyramine, digoxin, ethacrynic acid, lithium, nonsteroidal anti-inflammatory drugs (NSAIDs) (such as indomethacin), probenecid, or spironolactone.

-Can I receive Demadex if I am pregnant or breastfeeding?The effects of Demadex during pregnancy and breastfeeding are unknown.
-Tell your doctor immediately if you are pregnant, plan to become pregnant, are breastfeeding, or plan to breastfeed.
+May I receive this medication if I am pregnant or breastfeeding?The effects of Demadex during pregnancy and breastfeeding are unknown.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-What should I do if I miss a dose of Demadex?If you miss a dose of Demadex, take the missed dose as soon as you remember it.
+What should I do if I miss a dose of this medication?If you miss a dose of Demadex, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

-How should I store Demadex?Store at room temperature.
+How should I store this medication?Store at room temperature.

 - Why Doctors Prescribe Cholesterol DrugsGet the facts about high cholesterol and drugs that can lower it.

 - The Risks of Not Taking Your Cholesterol MedicationFind out what happens if you miss a dose and when is the best time to take cholesterol-lowering drugs